swegger/SE_SL_2022/README.md

     ```

 ### Supplementary Table 1
 1. 1.
-Use the script "GainNoiseModelBehavior.m"
+Use the script `GainNoiseModelBehavior`
 2. For monkey R
     1. In the code under "Reggie" (line 1), change set the option 'saveTable' to `saveTable` defined as